K7S3/codefundo/README.md

 * It is a *complete* app.

-* Some apps show weather forecast, some apps sends emails and messages, but this app combines the best of all existing solutions.
+* Some apps show weather forecast, some apps send emails and messages, but this app combines the best of all existing solutions.

-* *Scalable*: Market is very huge and it is relatively simple solution
+* *Scalable*: Market is very huge and it is a relatively simple solution

 * Highly *effective* solution as it alerts both the user and the government.